open-pioneer/trails-starter/docs/tutorials/HowToUseProperties.md

 Properties are configurable values associated with a [Package](../reference/Package.md).
 Packages can use their [build.config.mjs](../reference/Package.md#properties) to define which properties they support and assign some optional default values.
-Properties are often document as part of a package's public API.
+Properties are often documented as part of a package's public API.

-An app that uses a package can assign custom values to those properties, which may alter the behavior of the the package at runtime.
+An app that uses a package can assign custom values to those properties, which may alter the behavior of the package at runtime.

 It is best to think of package properties as _global_ configuration: given a property `prop` of a package `pkg`, all services and UI components implemented in that package will receive the _same_ value of `prop` when the application runs.
-They are therefore not suited for fine grained customization, for example to provide different values for each function call or UI component.
+They are therefore not suited for fine-grained customization, for example to provide different values for each function call or UI component.
 Use JavaScript function parameters or React props for those use cases instead.

 ## Using properties in a package

 We will implement a simple `search-service` package that "searches" for results using a backend service.
 The URL to that backend service shall be configurable as a property.
-We're going to develop the property configuration but we will skip the actual searching part of the implementation.
+We're going to develop the property configuration, but we will skip the actual searching part of the implementation.

 ### Setup